-The foreign exchange market, balance of payments, and international financial institutions and arrangements; theory and applications.
-Pre-requisites: ECN 509 and 510 or instructor approval.
+Foreign exchange market, balance of payments, and international financial institutions and arrangements; theory and applications.
+Prerequisites: both ECN 509 and 510 or only instructor approval.

 ECN 541 Public Economics.
-(3) S
+(3)

 Economics of collective action, public spending, taxation, and politics.
 Impact of central governmental activity on resource allocation and income distribution.
 Prerequisite: ECN 510 or instructor approval.